 Getting a certification can be challenging, but it is an impressive resume booster.

-Complete this course and earn a Introduction to Java Certificate of Completion
+Complete this entire course to earn a Introduction to Java Certificate of Completion